abpio/abp-commercial-docs/en/why/why-abp-io-platform.md

 ### Coding Standards & Training

 Once you create the solution that is ready for development, you typically need to **train the developers** to make them understand the system and develop it with the same **conventions** in a **standard** and consistent way.
+Even if you train the developers, it is **hard to prepare and maintain a documentation** to explain how to make development.
+So, by the time, every developer will write the code in a different style and can't understand the code of each other.

 ABP solution is already **well-defined** and **well-documented**.
 [Tutorials](https://docs.abp.io/en/abp/latest/Tutorials/Part-1) and best practice guides clearly explains how to make development on this solution.

 ## Don't Repeat Yourself!

+Creating a base solution takes an important time and requires a good architectural experience.
+However, it is just the beginning.
+When you start the development, you will find that you need to write a lot of repeating code that would be awesome if all these could be automated handled.

+### Cross Cutting Concerns

+Cross Cutting Concerns are the fundamental repeating logic that should be implemented for each use case.
+Some examples;

+* Starting **transactions**, committing on success and rollback on errors.
+* **Handling and reporting exceptions**, returning a proper error response to the clients.
+Handling error cases in the client side.
+* Implementing **authorization** and **validation**, returning proper responses and handling these in the client side.
+* Writing **audit logs** and **entity histories** to track when an entity is changed by a user.

+ABP Framework automates or simplifies all the standard cross cutting concerns.
+You only write code that matters for your business and ABP handles the rest by conventions.

+### Architectural Infrastructure

+You typically need to build **infrastructure** to properly implement your **architecture**.
+For example, you generally implement some kind of the **Repository** pattern.
+You define some **base classes** to **simplify** and **standardize** to create entities, services, controllers and other kind of objects.

+All these infrastructure, even in the most simple way, takes a lot of time to **build**, **maintain** and **document**.
+It gets bigger by the time and becomes hard to maintain it in your solution.
+Separating these into a reusable project is the starting point to build your own **internal framework**.

+ABP Framework provides all these and more out of the box.
+It is mature and well documented.

+### Enterprise Application Patterns

 TODO